ConsumerDataStandardsAustralia/standards-maintenance/README.md

 The Agenda, Minutes and Actions for Maintenance Iterations are available here: https://github.com/ConsumerDataStandardsAustralia/standards/wiki/Meetings#2020

 ## Current Iteration
-Maintenance Iteration 10

-Commences on the 16th of February 2022

-Concludes on the 13th of April 2022

-Refer to Decision Proposal 237 for all Meeting Agendas and Minutes: [Decision Proposal 237 - Maintenance Iteration 10](https://github.com/ConsumerDataStandardsAustralia/standards/issues/237)

-## Next Iteration
 Maintenance Iteration 11

 Commences on the 27th of April 2022

+Scheduled to onclude on the 22nd of June 2022

+Refer to Decision Proposal 249 for all Meeting Agendas and Minutes: [Decision Proposal 249 - Maintenance Iteration 11](https://github.com/ConsumerDataStandardsAustralia/standards/issues/249)

+## Next Iteration
+Maintenance Iteration 12

+Scheduled to commence on the 6th of July 2022

 Decision Proposal to be drafted.